autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 - timestamp of the observation (`"Date"`) as a `pandas.Timestamp`
 - numeric value of the time series (`"Value"`)

-The raw dataset should always follow this format (3 columns: unique ID, timestamp, value), but the names of these columns can be arbitrary.
+The raw dataset should always follow this format with at least three columns for unique ID, timestamp, and target value, but the names of these columns can be arbitrary.
-It is important, however, that we provide the names of the columns when constructing a `TimeSeriesDataFrame` that is used by AutoGluon
+It is important, however, that we provide the names of the columns when constructing a `TimeSeriesDataFrame` that is used by AutoGluon.
+AutoGluon will raise an exception if the data doesn't match the expected format.
 ```{.python .input}
 ts_dataframe = TimeSeriesDataFrame.from_data_frame(
     df,